RayBor/docker_image_python_monit/README.md

 By default, Monit will look for a `main.py` file, but you can change it in the `script_wrapper`.
 If you need pip dependencies, put them in the `requirements.txt` file.

+In the `Dockerfile`, replace the `SCRIPT_NAME` environment variable with the script name you want to see in Monit.

 Then build the image :
 `docker build -t me/my_monitored_python_script .`